Public Facilities Privacy & Security Act: Sports

 The NBA, NCAA, NFL and ESPN's X Games spoke out against the law, reconsidering plans to host future sporting events in North Carolina.
 NBA Commissioner Adam Silver informed North Carolina's governor and legislature that "it would be problematic for us to move forward with our [2017] All-Star Game if there is not a change in the law", and when no changes were made, on July 21, 2016, the game was pulled out of Charlotte.
 Some estimates put the potential economic loss of the state at over $100 million.
 The 2017 NBA All-Star Game was the first major sporting event in the United States to be relocated for political reasons since 1990.
-(In 2021 MLB moved baseball's All-Star Game from Cobb County, Georgia, in the greater Atlanta area to Denver, Colorado, in response to restrictive new voting laws.)

 The U.S. Golf Association stated that they are "committed to ensuring an inclusive environment at all of our championships" and would continue to "monitor and assess" the situation in North Carolina.

 The NHL's Carolina Hurricanes and PNC Arena said they "are devoted to providing a welcoming and respectful environment for all fans.
 We stand against all forms of discrimination."
 Michael Jordan, owner of the NBA's Charlotte Hornets and a North Carolina native, spoke against House Bill 2 and said the Charlotte Hornets and Hornets Sports & Entertainment are "opposed to discrimination in any form."
 Brian France, chairman and CEO of NASCAR, said that NASCAR also opposes the law.

 On September 12, 2016, the NCAA (the United States' primary governing body for collegiate athletics) stripped North Carolina of hosting rights for seven upcoming tournaments and championships held by the association, including early round games of the 2017 NCAA Division I men's basketball tournament.
 The NCAA argued that HB2 made it "challenging to guarantee that host communities can help deliver [an inclusive atmosphere]".

 The Atlantic Coast Conference stated it was "committed to its mission of equality and diversity" and "in conjunction with our schools, we will continue to monitor all current events to ensure an inclusive and nondiscriminatory environment for all."
 On September 14, 2016, the ACC's council of presidents voted to move all neutral-site sports championships during the 2016–17 year, including the ACC Football Championship Game, out of North Carolina.

 On September 30, 2016, the Board of Directors for the CIAA (the Central Intercollegiate Athletic Association), decided to move 8 Conference Championships that were based in North Carolina.
 The CIAA predominantly consists of Historically Black Colleges and Universities and issued a statement saying, "The CIAA's transition, beginning with the relocation of 8 championships, is the first step in demonstrating that the conference does not support laws which prevent communities from effectively protecting student-athletes and fans."